mandhu/angular-components/projects/mat-slide-panel/README.md

 ## About ##
-This is an angular(V10+) material component for slide overlay panel from right;
+This is an angular(V10+) material component for slide overlay panel from left / right;

 Most of the API is same as [MatBottomSheet](https://material.angular.io/components/bottom-sheet/api)